VR Scout - Hops

 The Experience in VR

-In VR Scout - Hops you’ll put on a virtual reality headset and find yourself in a hops field in the middle of the growing season.
-You can look around and see rows of hop bines and leaves based directly on the look and layout of local farms in the region.
+In VR Scout - Hops you put on a virtual reality headset and find yourself in a hops field in the middle of the growing season.
+You can look around and see rows of hop bines and leaves based directly on the look and layout of local farms in Vermont.
 In each level you’ll visit a new farm with a unique and important problem that it’s facing.
 In some levels you’ll see Potato Leafhoppers damaging the field, as they eat away at the liquid within a leaf, leaving it yellowed and weak.
 In other levels Japanese Beetles have chewed away the soft leaf between the veins, so that the plants will have holes across them in a pattern similar to lace.

 With this crisp view into the field, you’re in the perfect environment to practice scouting, the process of choosing a representative sample of leaves and scavenging them for signs of damage and pests.
 You can pull leaves off the hops plants, flip them, and get an up close view of bugs, and damage throughout the field.
-As you scout the field for issues that are threatening the crop, you record what you see just as you would on a real day of scouting.
-You write down what you notice and how severe the symptoms appear to be.
+As you scout the field for issues that are threatening the crop, you can record what you see just as you would on a real day of scouting.
+You’ll write down what you notice and how severe the symptoms appear to be.